smooth-sail/smoothsail/README.md

 There are two ways developers can get started with SmoothSail:

 - [Docker](#1-setting-up-smoothsail): The easiest, and quickest, way to get up and running with SmoothSail is to to use Docker.
-This will run each component of SmoothSail with limited configuration.
+This will run each piece of SmoothSail's architecture with limited configuration.
-- Run components locally: For developers who want complete control and customization they can run each component locally.
+- Run locally: For developers who want complete control and customization they can run each component locally.
 Each SmoothSail component's GitHub repo is available with documentation to get up and running.
   - [Manager Platform](https://github.com/smooth-sail/smoothsail-manager)
   - [SDK Service](https://github.com/smooth-sail/smoothsail-sdk-service)